mikedilger/chorus/docs/CONFIG.md

 The chorus binary requires one command line parameter which specifies the config file path.

-The config file must be in RON format.
-See the [RON documentation](https://docs.rs/ron/latest/ron/)
+The config file must be in TOML format.
+See the [TOML documentation](https://github.com/toml-lang/toml)

 ## Configuration Variables